E1ila/FarmLog/README.md

     * Main loot window visibility is saved, so if you close it, it will remain closed the next time you login
     * Sessions list now has a separate window
     * Fixed a bug causing recipes to be displayed wrong at the log
+    * Displaying color-coded individual item's price: white = vendor, blue = AH scan, yellow = manual price set
+    * Use shift when hovering item price to see price per item (instead of total for x quantity)
+    * Fixed a bug causing AH scan to set 0 price for items with bid only
 * 1.9
     * You can now scan the auction house by opening the AH interface and writing `/fl ah`.
 FarmLog will record the minimal price per item and will use it to calculate AH profits.
 You can override item's price by setting price manually `/fl set [Arcane Crystal] 50`, then your manual entry will be used instead.
     * Fixed stored links - remove player level from link, so you don't get the duplicate items once you level up.